tensorflow/tensorflow/tensorflow/g3doc/tutorials/mnist/beginners/index.md

 The corresponding labels in MNIST are numbers between 0 and 9, describing which digit a given image is of.
-For the purposes of this tutorial, we're going to want our labels as as "one-hot vectors".
+For the purposes of this tutorial, we're going to want our labels as "one-hot vectors".
 A one-hot vector is a vector which is 0 in most dimensions, and 1 in a single dimension.
 In this case, the \\(n\\)th digit will be represented as a vector which is 1 in the \\(n\\)th dimensions.
 For example, 0